 Alright, so iOS is an operating system for mobile phones, but what even is an “operating system”?

-An operating system is software that integrates a device’s hardware with other software programs.
+An operating system is a software that integrates a device’s hardware with other software programs.
 Basically, it allows all of the pieces and parts of a device to work together so that other apps can use the hardware, too.

 You can think of the operating system as a conductor coordinating an orchestra’s members.
-The conductor tells the players to work together, what they’re playing and helps keep everything moving smoothly.
+The conductor tells the players to work together, what they’re playing, and helps keep everything moving smoothly.
 Without the conductor, the orchestra would be a bunch of musicians in a room playing out of sync.
 Similarly, without an OS, your phone would be a bunch of silicon chips jumbled together.

 iOS has a few notable features that make it stand out.
 Because it’s been around for so long, some features have come and gone while others have stuck around.
 With that said, here’s what you’ll find in general.